 5 Pen & Paper

 This is not a necessity but highly recommended!
-You can make your own power words or affirmations using blank or lined paper.
+You can make your own power words using blank or lined paper.
 Write big so it will show up well, even from across a room.
 Add color and interest with crayons, felt tip markers, or paint.

 Another resource is adult coloring books.
 You can color and cut out an entire page or only the words you want.